MartynRobotham/MartynRobotham/README.md

 - 👋 Hi, I’m @MartynRobotham
-- 👀 I’m interested in JavaScript, .NET & the latest front end technologies
+- 👀 I’m interested in JavaScript, Node.JS & the latest front end technologies
-- 🌱 I’m currently learning more advanced JS patterns and advanced React concepts
+- 🌱 I’m currently learning advanced Node.JS, GraphQL and keeping up to date with the latest in front end development
 - 💞️ I’m looking to collaborate on any JS code base that makes a difference!
 - 📫 You can reach me at https://martynrobotham.co.uk/ with all my contact info on there